 - They require less space than chest freezers, and they stay better organized.

-- Owning an upright freezer helps you save on your food budget by stocking up on seasonal or sale-priced items.
+- Owning an upright freezer helps save on a food budget by allowing stocking up on seasonal or sale-priced items.

 FAQs About Your New Upright Freezer

-Q. Which is better: an upright or a chest freezer?
+Q. What is the average life of an upright freezer?